-CEMF Section Requirement 3.4a Principal Contractors are required to prepare and implement a Construction Environmental Management Plan (CEMP) relevant to the scale and nature of their scope of works.
+CEMF Section Requirement Document Reference 3.4a Principal Contractors are required to prepare and implement a Construction Environmental Management Plan (CEMP) relevant to the scale and nature of their scope of works.
 The CEMP shall comprise of a main CEMP document, issue specific sub-plans, activity specific procedures and site based control maps.
 The CEMP shall illustrate the relationship between other plans required by the contract, in particular those that relate to design management.
+As these works are not Construction, this requirement does not apply to the activities coverd by this SEMP.
 3.4e The CEMP and associated sub-plans will be reviewed by Sydney Metro and/or an independent environmental representative prior to any construction works commencing.
 Depending on the Conditions of Approval, the CEMP and certain sub-plans may also require the approval of the Department of Planning, Industry and Environment (DPIE).
+As these works are not Construction, this requirement does not apply to the activities coverd by this SEMP.
 3.6a The Principal Contractor will prepare and implement activity specific environmental procedures.
 These procedures should supplement environmental management sub plans, but may substitute for sub plans in agreement with Sydney Metro if a reasonable risk based justification can be made and the sub plan is not a requirement of any approval.
-3.6b The procedures will include: Section 4.2, a breakdown of the work tasks relevant to the specific activity and indicate responsibility for each task, notential impacts associated with each task Attachment 2 iii. a risk rating for each of the identified potential impacts. iv. mitigation measures relevant to each of the work tasks, and v. responsibility to ensure the implementation of the mitigation measures.
+Attachment 2 3.6b The procedures will include: i. a breakdown of the work tasks relevant to the specific activity and indicate responsibility for each task, ii. potential impacts associated with each task, iii. a risk rating for each of the identified potential impacts, iv. mitigation measures relevant to each of the work tasks, and v. responsibility to ensure the implementation of the mitigation measures.
+Section 4.2, Section 5 and Attachment 2